jessekelighine/vindent.vim/README.md

 **Notes**

+- The motions does nothing if the current line is empty.
 - The motion assumes that the indentation is consistent.
 E.g., 4 spaces would not be considered to be equal to a tab.
 - If no line with the same indentation is found, the cursor will not move.
 - The motion ignores empty lines.
 So if there is an empty line between line 2